mohtashim6336/-Machine-Learning-Based-Detection-of-CAN-BUS-Sensor-Attacks-in-Automotive-Systems/README.md

-# -Machine-Learning-Based-Detection-of-CAN-BUS-Sensor-Attacks-in-Automotive-Systems
+# Machine Learning Based Detection of CAN BUS Sensor Attacks in Automotive Systems
 This project utilizes advanced machine learning techniques to detect and mitigate DDoS and spoofing attacks on CAN-BUS sensors in vehicles.
-The system focuses on critical sensors including steering wheel, RPM, speed, and gas, ensuring enhanced automotive cybersecurity and safety.
+The system focuses on critical sensors including steering wheel, RPM, speed, and gas, ensuring enhanced automotive cybersecurity and safety.<br>
 Collected Data:
 This directory presents the data collected in the experiments.
 Three subdirectories are available: